A star falls in to the abyss. 3rd January 2022

 Me - "Does it not!"

+How will it change him?
 I don't have permission to explore, I have no invite to ask questions and hold silences and give the eye contact I'd give otherwise.
 So we won't go there.
 I will never know what that meant.
-Instead I'm disempowered, on the verge of safe-mode.
+Instead I'm thoroughly disempowered, on the verge of a mental equivalent to safe-mode.

 Me - "Yes, so that's the main thing.
 I know I can"